Sven-Erik Magnusson

 Knut Sven-Erik Magnusson (13 October 1942 – 22 March 2017) was a Swedish singer and musician known for being the lead singer of the band Sven-Ingvars that during their sixty-year history played many different types of popular music, and was at times regarded as a dansband.
 The band had its last tour during the summer of 2016 with their last show on 21 August that year in Blekinge.

-He died on 22 March 2017, of cancer.
+He died on 22 March 2017, of prostate cancer.